Ho-Lee-Schitt/docker-rb-gateway/README.md

 ## Git Repos
 This repo will auto-sync any mirrored git repos placed in the git mount point every 5 minutes.
 To create a mirrored git repo use the command `git clone --mirror <repo>`.
+It currently only supports git repos with git@<repo_url> style repositories.

 ## Environment Variables